 Affirmative defenses are not a compulsory in order to oppose the relief sought by a petition.
 If one spouse is claiming half of the marital assets, the other party may disagree on this point without contesting the grounds stated by the filing spouse for a divorce.
 If a wife cheats on her husband and the other party states as much in the divorce petition, the wife needs no defense regarding the cheating matter to contest the property division.

 Like in other pursuits, in divorces cases too, time is most important.
 Contesting every single point in a divorce case consumes some time.
 If a divorce case is dragged for long, it adds to expenses.
 If spouses don’t agree with the points stated in the petition or disagree only on the relief, one of them should compromise.
 If neither of them compromises, the case proceeds to trial.
 Due to shortage of funds, motivation or time, the couples may find out a middle ground for divorce settlement in the event of a heavily contested proceeding.
-If you are planning a divorce, consult with a Houston contested divorce lawyer for an effective and early settlement.
+If you are planning a divorce, consult with a Mesa Divorce Lawyers for an effective and early settlement.